Workload Management is available to all Pro and Enterprise Plan customers

 You can view your workload as well as your team’s workload based on the privileges assigned to you.

-Agents who have access to tickets, problems, changes, releases, or projects along with project-only users will by default be able to see the workload module on the left navigation bar.
+Agents who have access to tickets, problems, changes, releases, or projects as well as project-only users will by default be able to see the workload module under "My Work" on the top navigation bar.

 They will only see their own work as per their access permissions.